 Advanced features include ‘bonus time' rewards for completed chores or homework, ‘pause' functions for family dinner, and gradual bedtime wind-down that shifts from games to reading apps.
 The best parental control app for teenager needs flexibility to accommodate their changing schedules and responsibilities.

 Child tracking apps have evolved beyond simple GPS dots on maps.
-Modern parent tracking app solutions include geofencing with customisable safe zones, arrival/departure notifications, and location history showing patterns over time.
+Modern parent tracking app solutions include geofencing with customisable safe zones, arrival and departure notifications, and location history showing patterns over time.
 For teen drivers, look for features including speed monitoring, route tracking, and phone usage detection whilst driving.

 The best app to monitor kids phone combines location services with emergency features like panic buttons that instantly share location with preset contacts.
 Some advanced apps for tracking kids include crash detection that automatically alerts emergency services if sensors detect a collision.
 Learn more about setting up emergency alerts and geo-fencing.